Beautiful Beings

 Beautiful Beings (Berdreymi) is a 2022 Icelandic coming-of-age drama film written and directed by Guðmundur Arnar Guðmundsson.
 Set in the suburbs of Reykjavík during the 2000s, the film focuses on a group of teenage boys and the violence that surrounds them.

+The film had its world premiere at the Panorama section of the 72nd Berlin International Film Festival on 30 September 2022, it was theatrically released in Iceland on 22 April.

-On 30 September 2022, the film was announced as Icelandic's submission for the Academy Award for Best International Feature Film at the 95th Academy Awards.
+It was announced as Iceland's submission for the Academy Award for Best International Feature Film at the 95th Academy Awards.